© All Rights Reserved Utrecht

 Internet cafes in cities are popular and charge starting from 0.50L per hour.
 Free Internet connections are available in all libraries.

 There are both fixed and mobile phone communications available in Latvia.
 The international telephone code for Latvia is +371 and all phone numbers (except for emergency numbers, some information numbers, hotlines etc.) consist of 8 digits.
 One should note that all mobile phone numbers start with "2", landline numbers start with "6".
 Three operators provide mobile communications (LMT, Tele2 and Bite).

 Latvijas Pasts is the national postal service of the country and has relatively fast, affordable and reliable services.
 They have both mail and express mail service, domestically and internationally.
-For sending letters, postcards and parcels internationally, it is easy to check prices at their price calculator.
 Prices for international mail start at around 0.45L for postcards within Europe, 0.50L outside Europe, stamps for letters are slightly more expensive.
 It usually takes at least several days up to a week within Europe, but around 10 days to North America for example.
 Domestic services are faster of course, usually within 2 days.
 Post offices are generally open from 8:00am to 6:00pm Monday to Friday, and 9:00am to 4:00pm on Saturday, though large central post offices might keep slightly longer hours and can be open on Sunday sometimes.
 Latvian post boxes are colored yellow, and postage stamps can be bought in post offices or news-stands (kiosks).
 Specialized package services are provided as well by companies like DHL and UPS, among others.